chanel-y/BSides-CodeQL101/queries/csharp/3 - DataFlow/README.md

 ## In this Exercise

-### Starting Code
+### Starter Code
 Let's write a query that checks for cases where you create an [RSA object](https://learn.microsoft.com/en-us/dotnet/api/system.security.cryptography.rsa?view=net-8.0) using a key value of less than 2048 bits, considered the standard key size for a high-strength key ([source](https://www.ibm.com/docs/en/zos/2.4.0?topic=certificates-size-considerations-public-private-keys)).
 The sample code for this exercise is in the "RSAInsufficientKeySize.cs" file in the sample project.

-First, copy over the starting code to a file named "RSAInsufficientKeySize.ql".
+First, copy over the starter code to a file named "RSAInsufficientKeySize.ql".

 ```
 /**